Spica-Vir/Spica-Vir.github.io/_posts/2022-01-23-CRYSTAL17 known issues.md

 : Set the value of INF array in source code.
 The list of specific definitions of INF array is not available for released editions. `SETINF` is available in the manual, but ineffective in practical calculations.

 : **SOLUTION** Unknown.

+`BIPOSIZE` tested on *parallel edition* - A noticeable issue about exceeding disk quota : The keyword `BIPOSIZE` defines the size of bi-electron integral buffer.
+By default it is 32Mb.
+That limit might be exceeded when using large basis sets / screened hybrid functionals.
+Typically that issue can only lead to a warning message during SCF calculations and slightly sluggish computation, because the system has to re-allocate disk quota and restart calculations after the bi-electron integral exceeds the pre-defined buffer.

+: However, such re-allocation is not saved in SCF output files.
+When restart calculations with new SCF calculation involved (e.g., frequency, geometry), 'Disk quota exceeded' error will be reported and the program will exit without re-allocating the disk quota.

+: **NOTE** According to tests, missing `BIPOSIZE` might kill other running jobs as well.

+: **SOLUTION** Do an SCF trial run for large systems and set `BIPOSIZE` no smaller than the output value.